Eviva España

 The song became so ubiquitous in Latin America, and especially Spain, that it is now considered part of both cultures' musical heritage.

 The creators of the English version also opted for the Spanish title, rather than the original one.
 It also became very successful, spending six months in the UK Singles Chart and reaching the number four spot.
 It sold over one million copies, and was awarded a gold disc.
 The song has sold 130,000 copies in Belgium.
 There were 56 cover versions in Germany, including one by James Last; total sales were 1.5 million copies sold.
 The cover version by Sylvia sold 200,000 in United Kingdom.

 The Swedish version, also performed by Sylvia Vrethammar, became a Svensktoppen hit for 11 weeks between 3 June and 12 August 1973, peaking at number 1.

 The song was adapted for Fulham Football Club to "Viva el Fulham", performed by Tony Rees and the Cottagers, for the club's run to the 1975 FA Cup Final.
 This version is still sung at club matches to this date.

 In Turkey, the song has been re-written and turned into "Yaşa Fenerbahçe", the official song of the Fenerbahçe S.K. football club.

+Same as above, in 1977 in Italy Luciano Brancone was composing the official song for Delfino Pescara 1936 club.